Probing drug delivery and mechanisms of action in 3D spheroid cells by quantitative analysis†

 Human tumor cells in a 3-dimensional (3D) spheroid can reflect the characteristics of solid tumors by forming cell–cell interactions and microenvironments.
 This makes 3D cell culture useful for preclinical stability and drug efficacy tests.
-In this study, the drug delivery and action mechanisms in SK-N-SH neuroblastoma cells cultured in 3D spheroids were quantitatively compared to those in 2D monolayers using confocal microscopy imaging and inductively coupled plasma-mass spectrometry.
+In this study, the drug delivery and action mechanisms in SK-N-SH neuroblastoma cells cultured in 3D spheroids were quantitatively compared to those cultured in 2D monolayers using confocal microscopy imaging and inductively coupled plasma-mass spectrometry.
 In the 3D spheroids, cisplatin only accessed the surface, accumulating in the cells on the spheroid exterior.
-As a result, enhanced cellular amount of cisplatin was required to obtain similar cytotoxicity in the 3D spheroid cells as that in 2D monolayers.
-Mechanisms of reduced drug efficacy by dimethyl sulfoxide (DMSO) in the 3D spheroid cells compared to those in 2D monolayer cells were further investigated.
-DMSO reduced the drug cytotoxicity by forming stable DMSO-substituted compounds that inhibited cellular uptake of cisplatin and DNA-Pt adduct formation.
-The quantitative analysis used in this study is promising for understanding drug delivery and drug action mechanisms in cells under various microenvironments.
+As a result, an increased cellular amount of cisplatin was required to obtain similar cytotoxicity in the 3D spheroid cells to that in 2D monolayers.
+The mechanisms of reduction of drug efficacy by dimethyl sulfoxide (DMSO) in the 3D spheroid cells compared to those in the 2D monolayer cells were further investigated.
+DMSO reduced the drug cytotoxicity by forming stable DMSO-substituted compounds that inhibited the cellular uptake of cisplatin and DNA-Pt adduct formation.
+The quantitative analysis used in this study is promising for understanding drug delivery and drug action mechanisms in cells in various microenvironments.